cloudmesh/classes/docs/source/overview.rst

 Work Breakdown:
     This document is only needed for team projects.
 A one page PDF document describing who did what.

+Grading:
+    As stated above the maximum grade for the entire class will be A- if you deliver a very good paper.
+However, axceptional term papers are possible and could result in higher grades.
+They must contain significant contributions and novel ideas so that the paper could be published in a conference or journal.
+A comprehensive survey would be an example.
+The page limitation will most likely be exceeded by such work.
+Number of pages is not reflecting quallity.
+    Refernces must be outstanding.

 Report Format